 Czech beers are among the best in the world, including the superb Pilsner Urquell.
 And Prague abounds with small outside bars similar to the classic German beer gardens.
 One of these is located in Letna park, on the same shore as the first two restaurants.
 One again, the views are incredible!

-Prague Food Guide – The Best Restaurant In The Country
+Where to Eat in Prague – The Best Restaurant In The Country

 The best restaurant of the whole Czech Republic is called Dégustation Bohême Bourgeoise and is right next to the historical Dlouha Street.
 The short walk from the Old Square (Staromestske Namesti) to the restaurant is always a pleasant one.
 And a meal at the Degustation can be a special experience, since they offer a meal-juice pairing!
 Click here to know everything about this relatively experimental restaurant.

-Prague Food Guide – End The Evening With A Few Creative Cocktails
+Where to Eat in Prague – End The Evening With A Few Creative Cocktails

 To end the evening with style and discover a place where the concept and the alcoholic beverages are both amusing and unique, you need to head to AnonymouS bar.
 It’s a flair bartending bar and the dark atmosphere is truly enchanting!
 Click here to view my video shot on-site.